loda-lang/loda-lang.github.io/install.markdown

 nav_order: 2
 ---

 The LODA command-line tool is available for Linux, macOS and Windows.
-To install it, follow the instuctions for your operating system below.
+To install it, follow the instructions for your operating system below.
 If you are only interested in program mining, you can also join the [LODA project on BOINC](https://boinc.loda-lang.org/loda/) and skip the manual installation.

 # Linux and macOS